Working Solutions CDFI logo

 Frequently Asked Questions

-Is Working Solutions CDFI legitimate?
+What services does Working Solutions CDFI offer?

-Doctor's Verdict on Working Solutions CDFI
+Research Note on Working Solutions CDFI

-Working Solutions CDFI is ideal for early-stage and pre-revenue entrepreneurs in California who cannot access traditional bank financing due to limited credit history, low credit scores, or lack of collateral.
+Working Solutions CDFI is profiled for early-stage and pre-revenue entrepreneurs in California who cannot access traditional bank financing due to limited credit history, low credit scores, or lack of collateral.
 The primary caveat is that the 11% fixed rate plus closing costs and application fees represent meaningful expenses that borrowers should factor into their business projections and cash flow planning.

 • Pre-revenue and early-stage entrepreneurs who cannot qualify for traditional bank financing